All Work and No Pray?

 You feel a gentle nudge in your side.
 The Holy Spirit within says, "go sit on the sidelines and watch how a Master approaches this simple problem."
 The Holy Spirit smiles within you, and with it, you experience joy and a certainty that all is well.

 The sign is correct.
 "When we work, we work.
 When we pray, God works."
 God sees our work, and we want to present ourselves as one approved by Him.
 But our good works, no matter how great they are, will never be good enough to earn our place in Heaven.
 We can't get to Heaven unless Jesus knows us on a first-name basis.
-And knowing Jesus is as simple as acknowledging Him as our Lord and Savior, having a humble heart as we ask for forgiveness and repent of our sins, and then remain in prayer.
+And knowing Jesus is as simple as acknowledging Him as our Lord and Savior, having a humble heart as we ask for forgiveness and repent of our sins, and then remaining in prayer.
 It is the prayer that establishes the relationship--the personal relationship--where Jesus becomes our greatest advocate.
-Work and pray...That's the secret to success in this life and in Heaven!
+Work and pray...That's the secret to success in this life and Heaven!